pranaynalimela/pranaynalimela.github.io/README.md

 # Hi there, I'm Pranay Nalimela 👋

-I'm a passionate developer and technology enthusiast with experience in both software development and IT infrastructure.
-My mission is to build impactful solutions and continually expand my technical expertise.
+I'm Pranay Nalime​la, a Database Administrator and Java Developer with over 4 years of professional experience in Oracle database performance tuning, Java-based CRM solutions, and enterprise server maintenance.
+I specialize in high-availability systems, database optimization, and backend development for scalable enterprise apps.

 ## 🚀 About Me
 - 💻 I specialize in backend and database development, system administration, and web technologies.